MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 11. Select **Next : Set rule logic >** button.

-12. On the Set rule logic tab, the Rule query and Map entities should already be populated.
+12. On the Set rule logic tab, the **Rule query** should already be populated.

 13. For Query scheduling set the following: